barryclark/jekyll-now/_posts/2017-07-20-the-mature-developer.md

 With developer Maturity comes a stoic understanding of how seldom this is an easy or accurate process, especially in ‘waterfall’.
 Capturing the real extent of what’s needed and the best of everyone’s knowledge of the solutions available to arrive at a time estimation is hard.
 And that’s ok.

 Thinking we can [learn all the things](https://dev.to/pbeekums/you-cant-learn-everything) is an endless, uphill exercise in burnout and this unicorn-like peak knowledge is a battle we’ll of course never win.
-We can never expect to have all the information, in any pursuit - web development, user experience, philosophy - we're only ever approaching truth.
+We can never expect to have all the information, in any pursuit.
+In web development, like philosophy we're only ever approaching truth.

 Yet we must execute, and the mature developer recognises uncertainty not as an aberration, but something to shore up against with responsibile estimating and communication.
 We’re then free to learn safely, remain sane, thrive, within the reality of our environment.
 We can look to focus on core principles in our primary responsibility, and look to gain a little bit of insight from those around us to shore us up: